genevieveselsor/recipes-and-reviews/README.md

 * `'n_steps'`: +11.76 minutes (per additional step)
 * `'n_ingredients'`: +9.33 minutes (per additional ingredient)

+<iframe
+  src="assets/fig11.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ### Analysis

 Since our baseline model captures only about 3.33% of the variance in preparation time, our model performs poorly.
 However, our model provides insights such as:
 * Establishing a minimum performance benchmark
 * Confirming relationships (more ingredients/steps in a recipe correlates to a longer preparation time)
 * Shows the need for a more complex model with the use of feature engineering to improve predictions

+## Final Model

+### Features Added

+For our final model, we utilize a `RandomForestRegressor`, which has the ability to capture non-linear relationships and interactions between features, which aren't captured by the baseline model.

+The features we add for the purposes of building this final model are `'is_easy'`, `'calories'`, `'protein'`, and `'saturated_fat'`.

+* `'is_easy'`: This feature categorizes the data as easy or not easy by checking if the recipe's tags contain 'easy'.
+We chose this feature because it could be an indicator of a recipe taking a shorter amount of time and less ingredients, which could be useful in predicting the amount of time to complete a recipe.
+We one-hot encoded this feature.
+* `'calories'`: This feature contains the total amount of calories in a recipe.
+We chose this feature because recipes with more calories could be considered as more complex, indicating that a recipe might take longer to cook.
+* `'protein'`: This feature contains the PDV (percentage of daily value) of protein in a recipe.
+We chose this feature because high protein foods, such as meat, might require longer cooking times.
+* `'saturated_fat'`: This feature contains the PDV of saturated fat in a recipe.
+We chose this feature because foods high in saturated fats (butter, cream, fatty meats, etc.) are often found in baked goods and slower-cooked dishes, which would indicate longer cooking times.

+### Hyperparameters and Model

+The hyperparameters we focus on are `'max_depth'`, `'n_estimators'`, `'min_samples_split'`, and `'min_samples_leaf'`.

+* `'max_depth'`: We tune this to control the maximum depth of each decision tree.
+This helps balance bias (too deep) and variance (too shallow).
+* `'n_estimators'`: We tune this to control the number of decision trees in our forest.
+This helps find an adequate tradeoff between performance and computational efficiency.
+* `'min_samples_split'`: We tune this to control the minimum amount of samples needed to split a node.
+This prevents trees from splitting too much.
+* `'min_samples_leaf'`: We tune this to control the minimum amount of samples required to be in a leaf node.
+This helps prevent the model from overfitting.

+We utilize `GridSearch` to find our best hyperparameters.
+These hyperparameters are:
+* `'max_depth'`: 8
+* `'min_samples_leaf'`: 15
+* `'min_samples_split'`: 20
+* `'n_estimators'`: 50

+In our pipeline, we use a column transformer.
+This column transformer does the following:
+* Linearize `'n_steps'` using a log transformation, as seen on the visualization in the baseline model, the variance over minutes is very large compared to the variance of the model.
+To compensate for this, we can use the Tukey Mosteller Bulge Diagram.
+* OneHotEncode `'is_easy'` to transform this binary data to quantitative data

+### Performance Comparison

+This results in a training $R^2$ score of **0.1099** and a testing R2 score of **0.0800** .
+Because the two $R^2$ scores are so low, this tells us that the feature we are trying to model is not strongly correlated with the features we use to predict our model.

+Although the model's $R^2$ score is low, it is greater than the $R^2$ of our baseline model.
+As such, our final model is an improvement compared to our baseline.